wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 ===================
 If you’re interested in seeing your building’s indoor space in our immersive 3D maps, read on!

-This post covers creating an indoor map by georeferencing floor plan imagery and then submitting it to the WRLD indoor maps API.
-After we've processed your indoor map, you'll receive an email containing details of how to view it using the WRLD SDK.
+These instructions cover creating an indoor map by georeferencing floor plan imagery and then submitting it to the WRLD indoor maps API.
+After we've processed your indoor map, you'll receive an email containing details of how to view it in WRLD.

 WRLD will not share your map data; this means that any submitted indoor maps will remain private to your organisation.